Apparel Designer Jobs in USA with Visa Sponsorship

 Do apparel designers qualify for H-1B visa sponsorship?

-Yes, apparel designers can qualify for H-1B sponsorship when the position requires specialized knowledge in fashion design, textile science, or technical design.
+Yes, apparel designers can qualify for H-1B visa sponsorship when the position requires specialized knowledge in fashion design, textile science, or technical design.
 The role must require a bachelor's degree, and most qualifying positions involve pattern-making, technical specifications, or product development rather than purely creative tasks.

 What degree do I need for apparel designer visa sponsorship?